LINE-PESC/nlp-benchmarks/bibsonomy-ecml-pkdd-2009.md

 - Gueye et al. 2014: A Social and Popularity-Based Tag Recommender

-- Zhang et al. 2014: Hybrid Personalized Tag Recommendation Algorithm Design and Evaluation
+- Zhang and Yu 2014: Hybrid Personalized Tag Recommendation Algorithm Design and Evaluation